-UI provides temporary benefits to workers who become unemployed through no fault of their own and are able and available for work.
+UI provides temporary benefits to workers who become unemployed through no fault of their own and are able to work, available for work, and actively seeking work.
 These benefits reduce the hardship of unemployment, help sustain purchasing power, stabilize the work force and support the economy.
-The UI program became effective with the passage of the federal Social Security Act in 1935.
+The UI program took effect with the passage of the federal Social Security Act in 1935.

 UI benefits are financed by a payroll tax collected by DOES from employers operating businesses in the District of Columbia.
-These taxes are deposited in a trust fund maintained by the U.S. Treasury Department.
+These taxes are deposited into a trust fund maintained by the U.S. Treasury Department.
 The deposits and accrued interest in the trust fund can be used only for the payment of UI benefits.

-Employers, excluding non-profit employers, also pay a Federal Unemployment Insurance Tax (FUTA) to the Internal Revenue Service.
-Money raised from FUTA is used for federal unemployment insurance purposes, including federal grants to pay the cost of administering UI and job service programs.
-FUTA may also be used to provide federal extended UI benefits.
+Employers, excluding non-profit employers, also pay a federal payroll tax to the Internal Revenue Service pursuant to the Federal Unemployment Tax Act (FUTA) which was enacted in 1939.
+Money raised from this FUTA tax is used for federal unemployment insurance purposes, including federal grants to pay the cost of administering UI and job service programs.
+FUTA funds may also be used to provide federal extended UI benefits.